pantelis/artificial-intelligence/_sources/aiml-common/lectures/nlp/nmt/_index.md

 ## Sequence-to-Sequence (Seq2Seq)

-Sequence-to-sequence, or "Seq2Seq", is a relatively new paradigm, with its [first published in 2014](https://arxiv.org/abs/1409.3215) that treated English-French translation.
+Sequence-to-sequence, or "Seq2Seq", was [first published in 2014](https://arxiv.org/abs/1409.3215).
 At a high level, a sequence-to-sequence model is an end-to-end model made up of two recurrent neural networks (LSTMs):

 * an encoder, which takes the a source sequence as input and encodes it into a fixed-size "context vector" $\phi$, and